nicbeuc/website/src/projects/rchiara.md

 ## Challenge

 As a blossoming boutique jewelry brand based in NYC’s diamond district, r.chiara needed a refreshed website that better showcased their uniquely handcrafted pieces, while also providing an agile backend framework for quick and seamless promotional changeovers throughout the year.

+## Opportunities

+As a blossoming boutique jewelry brand based in NYC’s diamond district, r.chiara needed a refreshed website that better showcased their uniquely handcrafted pieces, while also providing an agile backend framework for quick and seamless promotional changeovers throughout the year.